Ohio Girl's High School Basketball Poll

-The Top Ten teams in the girl's Associated Press Ohio high school basketball polls of the 20021-2022 season with first-place votes in parentheses. and win-loss record and total points:
+The Top Ten teams in the girl's Associated Press Ohio high school basketball polls of the 2021-2022 season with first-place votes in parentheses and won-loss record. and total points:

 |15-0